asgardeo/asgardeo-auth-react-sdk/API.md

 ---

 ### getHttpClient
+This method returns the `HttpClientInstance`.
+This is the client that is used to send http requests internally.
 ```TypeScript
 getHttpClient(): `HttpClientInstance`
 ```

 #### Returns
 An `HttpClientInstance`

-#### Description

-This method returns the `HttpClientInstance`.
-This is the client that is used to send http requests internally.

 #### Example
 ```TypeScript
 const httpClient = getHttpClient();
 ```
+---
+---
 ## Storage
 Asgardeo allows the session information including the access token to be stored in three different places, namely,

 1. [Session storage](#session-storage)